umarcor/hwstudio/notes.md

 # To Do

+- Improve the location of the language selector.
 - Use localStorage (https://vuejs.org/v2/cookbook/client-side-storage.html) to optionally save the state of the app beteween different sessions. (dbhi)
 - Define the HWD format: a zip/tarball including VHDL sources, a configuration file and a 'layout'/'three' file.
 - Extend Python backend endpoints to export, simulate, synthesise, etc. HWD files.